top of page

 back five years later

-On January 21st 2025, I Iaunched charity well 2025 and am collecting responses and perspective from colleagues right across the UK Charity Sector.
+On January 21st 2025, I Iaunched charity well 2025 and collected responses and perspective from colleagues right across the UK Charity Sector.